MarioniLab/NaiveHESC2016/Legends.md

 These cells are highlighted in green, using the same PCA plot in Figure 1B.

 **Figure 3.
 Increased variability in primed cells is not driven by technical effects.**
-(A) Diagnostic plots showing the number of expressed genes, number of cells and size factors of cells in the naive and primed conditions.
+(A) The number of expressed genes, number of cells and size factors of cells in the naive and primed conditions.
-(B) Changes in the biological components between naive and primed conditions, plotted against the log~2~-fold change in expression.
-Density plots are shown for all genes, genes detected as HVGs in both conditions, and condition-specific HVGs.
-(C) Mean-variance relationships in the naive and primed conditions.
-The technical variance is represented by the red line fitted to spike-in variances.
-HVGs are detected in each condition as those genes with variances significantly greater than the trend, and are coloured.
+(B) Left: the distribution of biological components for all HVGs in each condition, separated into quartiles for greater resolution.
+Right: the distribution of the ratio of the total variance to the technical component for all HVGs in each condition, separated into quartiles.
-(D) Distribution of cells across cell cycle phases in each condition, as determined using the `cyclone` method.
+(C) Distribution of cells across cell cycle phases in each condition, as determined using the `cyclone` method.

 **Figure 4.
 Proof of concept of naive/primed mapping with naive, transition and primed hESCs.**
 For each plot, the density of cells is represented by the colour of the pixels.